raspberrypilearning/editor-target-practice/en/step_1.md

 <h2 class="c-project-heading--task">Create a background</h2>

 --- task ---

-The starter project to the right has some code already written for you.
+This project contains code to draw the sky as a blue rectangle.

+➡️ Remove the black border from the background.

+--- /task ---
-Click the run button, and you should see a blue rectangle.

-The sky has been drawn with a black border (stroke).
+Click the run button, and you should see a blue rectangle with a black border (stroke).

 Turn the stroke off for all shapes.
 Add `no_stroke()`{:.language-python} to the `setup`{:.language-python} function.

- --- /task ---

 <div class="c-project-code">
 --- code ---